Custom virtual table data providers

 |TimeoutException||The external operation did not complete within the allowed time; for example, the result of a HTTP status 408 from the external data service.|

-Unlike an ordinary plugin, you will only use the Plugin Registration Tool (PRT) to register the assembly and the plugins for each event.
+Unlike an ordinary plug-in, you will only use the Plug-in Registration Tool (PRT) to register the assembly and the plug-ins for each event.
 You will not register specific steps.
-Your plugin will run in stage 30, the main core transaction stage for the operation that is not available for ordinary plugin steps.
-Instead of registering steps, you will configure your data provider using the following entities.
+Your plug-in will run in stage 30, the main core transaction stage for the operation that is not available for ordinary plug-in steps.
+Instead of registering steps, you will configure your data provider using the following tables.

-When the metadata for your virtual entity is configured, your plugins are registered using the PRT and the correct configuration data is set in the EntityDataProvider and EntityDataSource entities, your virtual entity will start to respond to requests.
+When the definitions for your virtual table is configured, your plug-ins are registered using the PRT and the correct configuration data is set in the EntityDataProvider table, your virtual table will start to respond to requests.